FortinetSecDevOps/technical-recipe-azure-fgt-automation-stitch/docs/content/03/5_Task4.md

 weight: 5
 ---

-In this task check that the Automation Stitch is working

 ### Task 4 - Test the Automation Stitch

+This task checks that the Automation Stitch is working.

 1. **Logout**
 1. **Login** with an incorrect password